Proposal submission for the 2023 Healthier Texas Summit is closed.

 Apply Now

-Session Type
+Session Types

-Provides an in-depth interactive training to increase attendees’ knowledge and skills about a topic of interest to target audience.
+Provides an in-depth interactive and hands-on training to increase attendees’ knowledge and skills about a topic of interest to target audience.
 Submissions must show evidence that the workshop will engage attendees in learning and using best practices for adult learners.
 Attendees will leave with tools and resources.

 • Highly interactive